lwheinsberg/dbGaPCheckup/README.md

 # 6 Acknowledgments

-This package was developed with partial support from the National Institutes of Health under award numbers R01HL093093, R01HL133040, and K99HD107030.
-The `eval_function` and `dat_function` functions that form the backbone of the awareness reports were inspired by an elegant 2016 homework answer submitted by Tanbin Rahman in our HUGEN 2070 course ‘Bioinformatics for Human Genetics’.
-We would also like to thank Nick Moshgat for testing and providing feedback on our package during development.
+This package was developed with partial support from the National Institutes of Health under award numbers R01HL093093, R01HL133040, K99HD107030, and R00HD107030.
+The eval_function and dat_function functions—central to the awareness reports—were inspired by an elegant 2016 homework submission by Tanbin Rahman in the HUGEN 2070 course Bioinformatics for Human Genetics.
+We are grateful to Nick Moshgat for testing and providing valuable feedback during package development.

-Update: ChatGPT 4o was used to support updates in v1.2.0.
+We also thank @pbuendia for thorough testing and for suggesting several excellent improvements.
+Updates in version 1.2.0 were supported in part by ChatGPT-4o.